Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/02_FAIR-software.md

 ### Learning Activities

-- **Role-Play/Think-Pair-Share Activity** (45 mins): Divide the class into pairs.
+- **Role-Play/Think-Pair-Share Activity** (45&nbsp;mins): Divide the class into pairs.
 Each person in the pair will play one role, a researcher and a data professional.
-    - They should pick a piece of software you know of or pick one from the following examples, all of which can be found in the Research Software Directory (Resource 1):
+    - They should pick a piece of software you know of or pick one from the following examples, all of which can be found in the Research Software Directory (Resource&nbsp;1):
         - [ESMValTool](https://research-software-directory.org/software/esmvaltool)
         - [LitStudy](https://research-software-directory.org/software/litstudy)
         - [Haddock](https://research-software-directory.org/software/haddock3)